istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

    - **RHSM Password** - User account password for RedHat account.

-   - Leave the rest of the Parameter Value as it is and proceed.
+   - Leave the rest of the Parameter Value as it is and accept the terms and conditions before clicking on Purchase.

 ## Deployment Time